Nemocas/AbstractAlgebra.jl/docs/src/polynomial_rings.md

 standard Ring interface, numerous additional functions are required to be present for univariate polynomial rings.

+Univariate polynomial rings can be built over both commutative and noncommutative rings.

 Univariate polynomial rings over a field are also Euclidean and therefore such rings must implement the Euclidean interface.